Arizona's Finest Regenerative Clinic

 Will Prolotherapy cure my arthritis?

-While there is no cure for osteoarthritis, PRP treatment of instability should help decrease the excess motion in the joints that can lead to worsening of arthritis.
-Treatment with PRP could slow the development or progression of arthritis and should make flares of the tissue less frequent.
+While there is no cure for osteoarthritis, prolotherapy injections at out Tucson Integrative Orthopedics clinic should help decrease the excess motion in the joints that can lead to worsening of arthritis.
+Treatment with Prolotherapy could slow the development or progression of arthritis and should make flares of the tissue less frequent.
 This treatment aims to treat the cause of the arthritic pain, instability in the joint or poor strength in the support structures, and is not just covering up the symptoms as is the aim of many commonly used arthritis “treatments”.

 Am I a candidate for Prolotherapy?

 Not every condition or problem can be treated with Prolotherapy.
-Fill out the candidate request form and Dr. Tait will review your case.
+Fill out the candidate request form and Dr. Tait, our Tucson prolotherapy expert will review your case.
 Expect a call within 12 hours with possible solutions.